How to request tissue

 - Mrs Karen Shepherd - Layperson appointed by Parkinson’s UK

-If your request is approved, you will receive appropriate tissue selected according to your specifications.
-We will also send you clinical summaries, neuropathological reports and details such as age, sex and PM delay.
+The Panel receives requests on the first Monday of every month and returns their reviews within three weeks of receipt.
+If your request is approved, you will receive tissue samples selected according to your specifications.
+We will also send you clinical summaries, neuropathology reports and details such as age, sex and PM delay.
 In accordance with the data protection act, all case data are anonymised.
+Additional data can be provided on request.

 Cost recovery from tissue request provision